The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Auxiliary results

 \end{restatable}

 \begin{restatable}[Non-expansiveness]{lemma}{proxlip} For all $\point\in\proxdom$ and all $\dvec,\new[\dvec]\in\dpoints$ we have:

 \end{restatable}

-The next two results that we provide consider the evolution of the Bregman divergence before and after a prox step (or two): \PM{The *!()*!@*+* SIOPT class messes up thm-tools\dots how do we stop the renumbering?}
+The next two results that we provide consider the evolution of the Bregman divergence before and after a prox step (or two); they are both adapted from \cite[Proposition B.3]{MLZF+19}, with the added proviso that $\hreg$ is assumed to be $1$-strongly convex on $\nhdalt$ (as per \cref{rem:Bregman}).